Insugen 30/70 40iu Vial Of 10ml Solution For Injection

 - Try to avoid pork, beef, soft drinks, sugarcane juice, sweetened health drinks and beverages.

-Q: Can I stop taking Insugen 30/70 40iu Injection 10ml if I am feeling uncomfortable after taking this medicine?
+Q: Can I stop taking Insugen 30/70 40iu Vial Of 10ml Solution For Injection if I am feeling uncomfortable after taking this medicine?

 A: No, you can not stop taking your insulin without speaking with a doctor.
 It may lead to high blood sugar levels and may worsen your disease condition and land you in complications.
 In case of side effects or discomfort, talk to your doctor.
 You may need dose adjustment.